neuefische/web-exercises/sessions/backend-read/products/README.md

 # Backend Read: Products

 In this challenge (and the upcoming ones), you'll create a fish shop.
-For now, you'll use `mongoose` to read data from a local MongoDB and display it in the frontend.
+For now, you'll read data from a local MongoDB using `mongoose` and display it in the frontend.

 ## Task